dwavesystems/dwave-ocean-sdk/docs/concepts/index_concepts.rst

         See also `QUBO on Wikipedia <https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization>`_.

         Learn more: :ref:`concept_models_qubo`.

+    run_time
+        Time a :term:`hybrid` solver spent working on your problem.

+        Learn more: :ref`opt_leap_hybrid_timing` describes the timing
+        for hybrid solvers.

     Sampler
         Samplers are processes that sample from low energy states of a problem's